r4ruk/openrelik-pipeline/README.md

 > [!NOTE]
 > This will generate an `admin` user and password.
 The password will be displayed when the deployment is complete.
 Be sure to save it.

-If you want OpenRelik to be reachable from somewhere other than localhost (ie. if you're running this on a cloud server), update the hostnames in `docker-compose.yml`, `config.env`, and `config/settings.toml`.
 ```bash
 cd /opt/openrelik
 docker compose down